Similar Deals Today

 More: Best Laptops Under $1000

-Wireless connectivity comes via Killer Double Shot Pro Wireless-AC 1550 802.
-11ac Wi-Fi and an HD Webcam (1280 x 720) with Super High Dynamic Range (SHDR) support.
+Wireless connectivity comes via Killer Double Shot Pro Wireless-AC 1550 802.11 ac Wi-Fi, alongside an HD Webcam (1280 x 720) with Super High Dynamic Range (SHDR) support.

 Keyboard and Touchpad

-In addition to a 9th Generation Intel Core i7-9750H processor, the main item of interest is an Nvidia GeForce GTX 1660 TI GPU, the latest release in the graphics lineup.
-However, it isn’t the most powerful, there are ‘big boys’ in the lineup including the Turing RTX 2080 and RTX 2080 Ti: The released-in-April GeForce GTX 1660 Ti and its equally new partner, the GeForce GTX 1650, occupy a spot between the last-generation 10-Series “Pascal” GPUs, and the current top-tier RTX 20-Series “Turing” GPUs.
+It boasts a Coffee Lake ‘9th Gen.’ Intel Core i7-9750H processor, Nvidia’s GeForce GTX 1660 Ti, 16GB of RAM and 256SSD for storage.
+While the GeForce 1660 Ti is the shorter guy in the lineup of ‘big boys’ including the Turing GeForce RTX 2080 and RTX 2080 Ti, the released-in-April GTX 1660 Ti and it equally new sibling, the GeForce GTX 1650, occupy a spot between the last-generation 10-Series “Pascal” GPUs, and the current top-tier RTX 20-Series “Turing” GPUs.

-This is the first time we’re reviewing a laptop with both a GTX 1660 Ti and the Core i7-9750H, for that matter, so our review section will be setting the benchmark, if you will, for the components’ performance going forward.
+Being the first time, we’re reviewing a laptop with both a GTX 1660 Ti and Core i7-9750H, our review section will be setting the benchmark, if it does matter, for the components’ performance going forward.

-In theory, considering its place in the hierarchy, the GTX 1660 Ti’s performance scores should be close to a GTX equivalent like a GeForce GTX 1070, but still below that of a GeForce RTX 2060.
-Both the GTX 1660 Ti and GTX 1650 are based on Nvidia’s Turing architecture, like the 20-Series GPUs in the GeForce RTX line, instead they bear GeForce GTX monikers, like last year’s Pascal GPUs.
+In theory, and considering the GTX 1660 Ti’s place in the hierarchy, its performance should be equivalent to a GTX 1070, or a little better, but still below that of a GeForce RTX 1060.
+Both the GTX 1660 Ti and GTX 1650 are part of the new Nvidia Turing architecture, which is bested by the RTX Line (2060, 2070, 2080, and 2080 Ti), but they still bear the GeForce monikers, just like last year’s Pascal GPUs.

-Reason?
-Simply because, despite using Turing architecture, the GeForce GTX 1660 Ti and GTX 1650 don’t readily offer the advanced ray-tracing lighting technology or have Tensor cores, required for the anti-aliasing DLSS feature we’re seeing in a few top-tier games.
-The idea is to create a more affordable option that can still offer good performance without these prime features, and the Helios 300 indeed comes in at an appealing price point compared to similar laptops.
+That naming sequence is based on the consideration that, despite using Turing architecture, both GTX 1660 Ti and GTX 1650 don’t readily offers gamers the advanced ray-tracing technology or have Tensor cores, required for the anti-aliasing DLSS feature we’re seeing in a few top-tier games.
+The concept was for Nvidia creating a more affordable option with good performance, even if it won’t include these prime features, which is part of the reason the Helios 300 comes at a very good price than competitors.

-Modern AAA games play at native 1080p resolution, and do so at impressive frame rates.
-The 2018 edition of Counter-Strike: Global Offensive, for example, at maximum settings tallied 159 frames per second (FPS) but drops to 134 fps at the more intensive Ultra preset.
-Other titles affirm the Predator’s gaming prowess including: Fortnite (127 FPS) and League of Legends (172 FPS) in the same maximum detail settings.
+You’ll get away with impressive frame rates on most modern games played at native 1080p resolutions.
+With a 144 Hz refresh rate and a refreshed GPU, the Helios PH315-52-78VL delivers 159 frame rates per second (FPS) on the 2018 edition of Counter-Strike: Global Offensive, played at maximum settings, but drops to 134 FPS in Ultra preset.
+It also puts a strong showing on other titles including Fortnite (129 FPS) and League of Legends (174 FPS) in the same maximum detail settings.
 In all these games, the system delivers smooth frame rates.

 Is there a better alternative?

-Unless you need something more portable and definitely costly.
-If that’s the case, the ASUS ROG Zephyrus S GX531GW-AB76 is a top-of-the-line gaming laptop we can recommend, with the same Intel Core i7-9750H hexa-core processor, a GeForce RTX 2070 GPU, 16GB RAM and 512GB SSD.
-If all that power sounds like an overkill, the Predator Helios 300 PH315-52-78VL offers better value at a lower price point.
+Unless you’re looking for something petite.
+If true, the Asus ROG Zephyrus S, a high-end gaming laptop we can recommend, boasting an Intel Core i7-9750H (6-core) CPU, a GeForce RTX 2070 graphics card, 16GB of memory and a 512GB SSD.
+For casual gamers, that sounds like an overkill, of which the Helios 300 emerges as a better choice at a lower price point.